-The Palliative Performance Scale (PPS)1 can help clinicians to recognize a patient's functional decline and inform decisions about a patient's hospice eligibility.
+The Palliative Performance Scale (PPS)1 can inform decisions about a patient’s hospice eligibility by helping clinicians recognize a patient's functional decline.

 For oncology patients, a PPS score of 70% or below may indicate hospice eligibility.